Thriving on the Road to Joy

 The term joyride conjures different images for different people.
 So I’ll start by asking: when you imagine a joyride, what comes to mind?
 For some, it might be riding a bike to grab an ice cream cone with their children.
 For others, it might be driving a little too fast down the infamous Mulholland Drive of Hollywood Hills with friends.
 Regardless of what the experience may be, joy brings momentum, connection, and emotions of exuberance and delight.

-Psychologists refer to adolescence as the age of opportunity1.
+Psychologists refer to adolescence as the age of opportunity.
 Given the radical development of the brain and the increasing capacities for abstract thinking, heightened emotions, and increased longings for connection, adolescence marks a very active time of discovery and disorientation.
 Therefore, this is an important stage in their lives when we, as caring adults, can help equip them for the joyride.
-Here are 3 necessary essentials:
+Here are three necessary essentials:

 1. Youth need a GPS.

 Like a navigational system that directs us to our destination, youth need a set of beliefs and values (or what I like to refer to as a moral compass) that informs them of what matters most in their life.
 Joy is found when our actions are aligned with our morals and values.
 A GPS or moral compass can orient youth towards their purpose, align their actions to their goals, and redirect them when they get off track.

 These ideals—what they believe in, what they consider right or wrong, what is of value to them—can stimulate and nurture youth into civically engaged adults.
 As youth define and live out these ideals, they need support along the way, which brings us to the next element.

 2. Youth need a peloton.